 The University has five schools: the College of Arts and Sciences, the Charles F. Dolan School of Business, School of Engineering, School of Nursing, and the Graduate School of Education and Allied Professions.

-With Division I athletics, a strong and active student government, about 80 student organizations, and a state-of-the-art performing arts center, Fairfield may make students believe that there simply aren’t enough hours in the day to enjoy the university.
+With Division I athletics, a strong and active student government, about 80 student organizations, and a state-of-the-art performing arts center, Fairfield may make students believe that there simply aren’t enough hours in the day to enjoy their college experience.
 But if a free afternoon should present itself, New York City is only an hour away by train.

 Fairfield students are very committed to community service.
-Nearly one-third of all students engage in volunteer programs in nearby cities.
-Fairfield’s community service programs are cutting-edge and award-winning.
-The Corporation for National Service has praised Fairfield’s Literary Volunteer Program, and The National Student Campaign Against Hunger and Homelessness has granted Fairfield three consecutive awards.
+Nearly one-third of all students engage in volunteer programs within nearby cities.
+Fairfield’s community service programs are cutting edge and award winning; the Corporation for National Service has praised Fairfield’s Literary Volunteer Program, and The National Student Campaign Against Hunger and Homelessness has granted Fairfield three consecutive awards.
 Fairfield students were singled out from among 600 colleges and universities nationwide for their outstanding efforts.

 Fairfield has about 80 student organizations and clubs on campus as well as a strong student government that manages and sponsors numerous student and community service activities.

-When it comes time for Fairfield students to look for a job, they can call upon a 40,000 strong and active alumni network.
+When it comes time for Fairfield students to look for a job, they can call upon a 40,000-strong, active alumni network.
 The following individuals serve as an example of the great things Fairfield graduates are doing:

 - Dr. Peter Pronovost ’87, a Johns Hopkins University professor and critical care specialist, won the prestigious 2009 MacArthur Foundation Fellowship (a $500,000 grant known as the ‘genius grant’) for his revolutionary work in developing a medical checklist in emergency care resulting in monumental reductions of infection.
 Time Magazine named him one of the most influential people of 2008.

-- Dr. Katherine Lapp ’78, executive vice president of Harvard University, where she oversees all financial, administrative, human resources and capital planning functions as well as the administrative aspects of information technology for the university.
+- Dr. Katherine Lapp ’78 serves as executive vice president of Harvard University, where she oversees all financial, administrative, HR, capital planning functions, all administrative aspects of information technology for the University.

 - Jeanne Begley ’84 won an Emmy as the producer/director of Biography, a popular nonfiction series on A&E.